Module Code

 Convective heat transfer coefficient.

-Thermal boundary layer theory.
+Boundary layer theory.

 Flow over flat plates.

-Flow across cylinders and spheres.
+Flow across cylinders.

 Flow in tubes.